nens/threedi-api-client/docs/usage.rst

 to the 3Di API v3.
 It handles the login process for you and can be directly used as client for all API endpoints.

-The following settings are necessary to make requests to the 3Di
+The following three settings are necessary to make requests to the 3Di
 API:

 -  the host name